Basis of Presentation and Significant Accounting Policies (Notes)

 Consolidation and Basis of Presentation

-The accompanying consolidated financial statements include the accounts of all subsidiaries; intercompany accounts and transactions have been eliminated.
+The condensed consolidated financial statements of the Company include the accounts of all subsidiaries; inter-company accounts and transactions have been eliminated.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
-The accounting and reporting policies of the Company conform to U.S. generally accepted accounting principles (“GAAP”).

 The Company's investment in the common stock of Silver Bay was reviewed for consolidation under the applicable consolidation guidance, including voting control and variable interest entities ("VIE") models.
-The Company concluded that it does not have voting control of Silver Bay nor is Silver Bay considered a VIE and, therefore, consolidation of Silver Bay is not required.
+The Company concluded that it did not have voting control of Silver Bay nor was Silver Bay considered a VIE and, therefore, consolidation of Silver Bay was not required.

 Significant Accounting Policies